alchatti/list_domains-to-localhost/README.md

-# List of Domains that Resolves to 127.0.0.1
+# List of Domains that resolves to 127.0.0.1

 ## Information